Daily Aeneid Art

 • Aeneid Genre-Literary Epic: AbleMedia makes awards to and hosts cyber resources first developed elsewhere.
 The first version of Professor Dunkle's Western culture materials on Vergil are located here.

-25. Perseus Latin Aeneid: What page for the Aeneid would be complete without the Perseus Project?
-Use these hopper versions at Perseus instead of the totally user unfriendly old versions.
+26. Perseus Latin Aeneid: What page for the Aeneid would be complete without the Perseus Project?
 This searchable database contains the text of the epic, and every word of the Latin text is hyperlinked to the dictionary databases at Perseus; a pop up window will give you information and further links to follow.
 Online versions of standard commentaries may also be accessed from this page.
 Perseus has two searchable English translations available online:

 • Dryden Translation: Type in the book and line numbers you need to read this famous poetic translation online; some of the English text is hyperlinked to further online resources.